Memorial Day Weekend in Philadelphia 2016

 Celebrate Memorial Day at the National Constitution Center with special events and activities throughout the holiday weekend.
 (Photo by D. Cruz for Visit Philadelphia)

-In addition to fantastic permanent displays and temporary exhibitions including Creating Camelot – The Kennedy Photography of Jacques Lowe, the National Constitution Center will be presenting a variety of special programming in celebration of Memorial Day.
-Throughout the weekend visitors can participate in flag ceremonies when the museum opens and closes each day, enjoy patriotic karaoke, themed crafts, a thank-a-vet letter station, giant flag folding lessons and much more.
+In addition to fantastic permanent displays and temporary exhibitions, the National Constitution Center will be presenting a variety of special programming in celebration of Memorial Day.
+Throughout the weekend visitors can participate in flag ceremonies when the museum opens and closes each day, enjoy a family-friendly concert, themed crafts, a thank-a-vet letter station, giant flag folding lessons and much more.
 Plus, the museum will be offering free admission on Monday, May 30.

 Memorial Day Weekend on Independence National Historical Park